mikaelvesavuori/minibook-better-apis/stability/api-schema-validation.md

 {% hint style="info" %}

 It can't be understated how important it is to actually use the capabilities of the cloud components/services we are using.
-It's primitive to have to basic request validation in our application layer—use the built-in capabilities in API Gateway and similar services and do more business-oriented validation as needed in the application instead.
+It's _primitive and wrong_ to have to do **basic** request validation in our application layer—use the built-in capabilities in API Gateway and similar services and do more business-oriented validation as needed in the application instead.

 {% endhint %}